About this series

-Springer?s innovative Landscape Series is committed to publishing high quality manuscripts that approach the concept of landscape from a broad range of perspectives.
-Encouraging contributions on theory development, as well as more applied studies, the series attracts outstanding research from the natural and social sciences, and from the humanities and the arts.
-It also provides a leading forum for publications from interdisciplinary and transdisciplinary teams.
+Springer’s innovative Landscape Series is committed to publishing high quality manuscripts that approach the concept of landscape and land systems from a broad range of perspectives and disciplines.
+Encouraging contributions that are scientifically-grounded, solutions-oriented and introduce innovative concepts, the series attracts outstanding research from the natural and social sciences, and from the humanities and the arts.
+It also provides a leading forum for publications from interdisciplinary and transdisciplinary teams across the globe.

 The Landscape Series particularly welcomes contributions around several globally significant areas for landscape research, which are anyhow non-exclusive:

 - Climate and global change impacts on landscapes and ecosystems including mitigation and adaptation strategies